 - Extract 1 cup tamarind juice from amla-size tamarind and keep it ready.

-- Wash and soak 3 tbsp yellow moong dal (split moong dal) in enough water.
+- Wash and soak 3 tablespoon yellow moong dal (split moong dal) in enough water.

 Make the Brinjal Gothsu